mainkoon81/U004-project-Python-AB-testing-typical/README.md

 ```
 (null_vals > obs_diff).mean()
 ```
+Reject H0!
 The possibility of the No difference is 0.022 ! so the difference is significant!
 With a type I error rate of 0.05, we have evidence that the enrollment rate for this course increases when using the experimental description on its overview page.

 __Metric 2.
 Average Reading Duration__
 ```